devsystemslab/HNOCA-tools/site/quickstart.md

 # Human Neural Organoid Cell Atlas Toolbox

-The HNOCA-tools package provides a set of tools we used to generate and analyze the Human Neural Organoid Cell Atlas.
+The HNOCA-tools package provides a set of tools we used to generate and analyze the Human Neural Organoid Cell Atlas (or other atlases, if you like).
 Among other things, it provides functions to:

 - Rapidly annotate cell types based on marker genes
 - Map query data to the reference atlas